mdoyhenard/HTTP-Hacker/README.md

 Stream tabs enable you to create persistent connections to a domain or IP address.
 This enables you to interact with HTTP servers or proxies through TCP or TLS sockets.

-To send requests from Burp to a stream tab, right-click a request, then select **Extensions \> HTTP Raider**.
+To send requests from Burp to a stream tab, right-click a request, then select **Extensions \> HTTP Hacker**.
 You can choose to send the requests to a new session or select an existing session.

 ### Configuring connections